Help Me Get a 2020 Miata Club in Exchange for Allowing a Cat in the House (Again)

 She asked if we could get Winslow.
 I said, “If I can get a new Miata Club out of it, then sure.”

-I told her that both lease payments ($400 combined) plus $50 a month would allow me to get the Miata and we’d find her a $3000 used car to ride around in.
+I told her that both lease payments ($400 combined) plus $50 a month would allow me to get the Miata and we’d be able to pick from this used car buying guide a $3000 used car for her.

 She said, “Give me a minute.
 I’m trying to work out the numbers.”